remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 Is remio free?

-remio has a free tier that includes core context accumulation and AI retrieval features.
+remio has a free tier that includes core knowledge capture and AI retrieval features.
 Paid plans unlock additional capacity and advanced capabilities.
 The free tier is sufficient to evaluate the tool across browsing capture, local files, and meeting transcription before committing to a plan.

 Can remio replace NotebookLM?

 For document-centric workflows where you analyze a defined set of uploaded files, NotebookLM's source grounding and Audio Overviews are features remio does not directly replicate.
-For users who want a business-aware AI agent that automatically accumulates the most context about their work — eliminating the need to repeatedly find materials, send them to AI, and explain their situation — remio covers ground that NotebookLM cannot.
+For users who want automatic capture, meeting intelligence, and local privacy control, remio covers ground that NotebookLM cannot.
 The tools serve overlapping but distinct needs, and some users keep both.

 How does remio handle privacy compared to NotebookLM?

-remio stores all data locally on your device by default and supports Bring Your Own Key encryption.
+remio is local-first for captured context and supports Bring Your Own Key encryption options.
 NotebookLM processes and stores your documents on Google's servers.
-For sensitive research data, remio's local-first model provides meaningfully stronger control over where your information goes.
+For sensitive research data, remio provides stronger control over where information goes.

 Does remio work offline?

-Yes. remio is a desktop application for macOS and Windows that functions without an internet connection.
-NotebookLM is web-only and requires an active connection to access your notebooks or run any queries.
+remio is a desktop application for macOS and Windows with local-first access to captured context.
+Some AI, sync, and connector workflows may require connectivity.
+NotebookLM is web-only and requires an active connection to access notebooks or run queries.

 Which is better for students writing a literature review?

 For a bounded literature review with a defined document set, NotebookLM's upload-and-query flow is quick to set up and Audio Overviews can help you absorb papers faster.
-For students who also attend lectures, conduct interviews, or do extended web research across a semester, remio's context accumulation means the AI agent already knows your research context — so when you ask a question, outputs are naturally relevant to your specific project without you having to re-explain everything from scratch.
+For students who also attend lectures, conduct interviews, or do extended web research across a semester, remio's automatic capture means all of that context is searchable at synthesis time without retroactive uploads.